 1. Guided walking tour

 One of the best ways to familiar yourself with a city is the do a guided walking tour through the center of Moscow.
-Several companies exist that do free tours through the city center.
+Many companies do free tours through the city center.

-The tour is financed through voluntary tipping from the tourists that go on the tour and, of course, if you are satisfied with this free tour, they will offer your other paid tour options (whose prices start at 1,950 rubles per person) such as a tour via the Moscow Metro or a tour of communist Moscow, among others.
+The tour is financed through voluntary tipping from the tourists that go on the tour and, of course, if you are satisfied with this free tour, they will offer your other paid tour options such as a tour via the Moscow Metro or a tour of communist Moscow, among others.

 But there are many other alternatives for doing guided walking tours through the city in English or in other languages: